Government of Karnataka: Legislature

 The state legislature is bicameral and consists of the Legislative Assembly and the Legislative Council.
 The Legislative Assembly consists of 224 members with one member nominated by the governor to represent the Anglo-Indian community.
 The term of office of the members is five years and the term of a member elected to the council is six years.
 The Legislative Council is a permanent body with one-third of its members retiring every two years.

 Ministry

-The government is headed by the governor who appoints the chief minister and his council of ministers.
+The government is headed by the governor who appoints the chief minister and their council of ministers.
 The governor is appointed for five years and acts as the constitutional head of the state.
-Even though the governor remains the ceremonial head of the state, the day-to-day running of the government is taken care of by the chief minister and his council of ministers in whom a great deal of legislative powers is vested..
+Even though the governor remains the ceremonial head of the state, the day-to-day running of the government is taken care of by the chief minister and their council of ministers in whom a great deal of legislative powers is vested..

 The secretariat headed by the secretary to the governor assists the council of ministers.
 The council of ministers consists of cabinet ministers, ministers of state and deputy ministers.
 The chief minister is assisted by the chief secretary, who is the head of the administrative services.

 As of August 2021, the Government of Karnataka consists of 30 ministers including Chief Minister.